mochi-neko/ChatGPT-API-unity/README.md

 to your `mainfest.json`.

-If you have already used NewtonSoft Json on your project, remove `"com.unity.nuget.newtonsoft-json": "3.0.2",`.
+If you have already used NewtonSoft.Json on your project, remove dependency:`"com.unity.nuget.newtonsoft-json": "3.0.2",`.

 ## How to use chat completion by ChatGPT API

+1. Generate API key on OpenAI and set.
+(Take care your API key, this is a seclet information then you should not open.)
+2. Specify chat model.
+(Latest `gpt-3.5-turbo` or fixed `gpt-3.5-turbo-0301` are avairable.)
+3. Input system message to instruct assistant with your situation.
+4. Input user message and call `ChatGPTConnection.CreateMessageAsync(...)`.
+5. Response message is in `APIResponseBody.ResultMessage` (= `APIResponseBody.Choices[0].Message.Content`).

 An essensial sample code with [UniTask](https://github.com/Cysharp/UniTask) is as follows: